 To help decide how much homeowners insurance you need as a first-time buyer, you may want to:

 - Research local building costs to see how much it would cost to replace the home: Some areas of the country have higher costs for materials and labor that could impact how much it would cost to repair or rebuild your home.
+Knowing these costs come in handy, and you don’t have to do this research on your own; insurers and agents use sophisticated replacement cost valuation tools to determine the specific dwelling coverage value of your home.
 With the purchase of an existing home, it can also be helpful to reference pictures on real estate sites when discussing property details with an insurance agent.
 The insurance agent may want to review the pictures as well.

 - Take inventory of the furniture and belongings you intend to move into the home: You do not need to figure out the exact value of your belongings — your personal property coverage typically defaults to between 50 and 75 percent of your dwelling coverage amount.
 But having a rough estimate of your personal property may help you decide whether you need to add more personal property coverage to adequately insure your belongings in case of a total loss, like the losses that can occur from a fire or tornado.

-- Estimate your local living costs if your home became temporarily uninhabitable: Most home insurance policies cover a limited amount of additional living expenses that occur during a covered claim, but knowing what costs you might incur if your home is temporarily uninhabitable could help you decide if more coverage is necessary.
+- Estimate your local living costs if your home became temporarily uninhabitable: Most home insurance policies cover additional living expenses that occur during a covered claim for 10 to 20 percent of the replacement cost value, but knowing what costs you might incur if your home is temporarily uninhabitable could help you decide if more coverage is necessary.

 While this might seem overwhelming, a licensed insurance agent can walk you through each step.
 Insurance companies have tools to help determine how much your home would cost to rebuild and can help you decide what additional coverages and levels are right for your situation.